wcko87/beatoraja-english-guide/Scores-and-Clears.md

 There are generally two goals you can go for when playing a chart - a higher score or a better clear.
 Scoring is generally about getting as many PGREATs as possible, while clearing is generally about avoiding misses to keep your health gauge up.

 Scoring and clearing often do not go hand-in-hand.
 Going for higher clears (e.g. a full combo) can cause your score to suffer and vice versa.
-The game records your highest score and highest clear on a charrt separately, so high scores and clears and be done on separate runs.
+The game records your highest score and highest clear on a chart separately, so high scores and clears and be done on separate runs.

 # Scoring

 ## Judgements
-The set of judgements in beatoraja are the same as LR2/IIDX.
+The set of judgements in beatoraja is the same as LR2/IIDX.

 - **PGREAT**
   - The tightest judgement.
 Displays a flashing GREAT.
 Gives 2 EXSCORE.